Internet DRAFT - draft-peng-p2psip-snmp

 10. An SNMP Entity Forms a Direct Connection with Another SNMP Entity

-this document, snmeEngineID constructed from Node ID.)
-So when a
+this document, snmeEngineID constructed from Node-ID.)
+When a SNMP

-SNMP Entity needs to send SNMP messages to another SNMP Entity, it
+Entity needs to send SNMP messages to another SNMP Entity, it must

-existence of NAT, they need to exchange ICE addresses each other and
+existence of NAT, they need to exchange ICE addresses with each other

-checks connectivity, then selects a pair of available IP address to
+and check for connectivity, and then selects a pair of available IP

-established between this pair of IP address, the initiator node will
+been established between this pair of IP address, the initiator node

-directly send messages to the target node.)
-The process of Forming a
+will directly send messages to the target node.)
+The process of

-direct connect between SNMP Entities as shown below:
+establishing a direct connection between SNMP Entities is as shown

 +---------------------------------------+ +-----------------------+